 We play a leading role in the Humanities and Arts Research Institute, which provides a platform for interdisciplinary initiatives and cross-institutional collaboration.
 In 2016 we founded the cross-disciplinary Centre for Visual Cultures, which reflects our research expertise in art, photography and film.
 The Centre provides an intellectual focus for staff and postgraduate students in the Department, and has been central to fostering an emerging specialism in research-led practice and curation, and a commitment to public engagement with the visual arts.

-Our postgraduates play a vital and active role in our research culture, and we run an annual Postgraduate Colloquium showcasing the work of our MA by Research and PhD students.
+Our postgraduates play a vital and active role in our research culture, and our students participate in an annual Postgraduate Colloquium run by the School of Humanities.

 Explore our Research

 Our world-leading research strengths were confirmed by the results of the nationally-conducted Research Excellence Framework (2021), which saw us ranked 5th in the country among Modern Languages departments for our overall research by Grade Point Average.
 We were also judged to have 100% of our research impact to be of either 3 or 4 star quality - meaning internationally excellent or world-leading respectively.

 Our research strategy involves taking an innovative approach.
 We are an international department and, in line with Royal Holloway’s strategic research priorities, we aim to cultivate research that is responsive to the contemporary world, in Britain and beyond.

 We support Royal Holloway's international aspirations.
 In line with Royal Holloway’s strategic research priorities, we aim to cultivate research that is responsive to the contemporary world, in Britain and beyond.
 This includes: